Sri Lankan civil war: Eelam War III (1995–2002)

 As violence continued in the North, LTTE suicide and time bombs were exploded numerous times in populated city areas and public transport in the south of the country, killing hundreds of civilians.
 In January 1996 the LTTE carried out one of its deadliest suicide bomb attacks at the Central Bank in Colombo, killing 90 and injuring 1,400.
 In October 1997 it bombed the Sri Lankan World Trade Centre and, in January 1998, detonated a truck bomb in Kandy, damaging the Temple of the Tooth, one of the holiest Buddhist shrines in the world.
 In response to this bombing, the Sri Lankan government outlawed the LTTE and with some success pressed other governments around the world to do the same, significantly interfering with the group's fund-raising activities.

 In January 1997 heavy fighting around Paranthan and the Elephant Pass complex took the lives of 223 Army troops.
 On 27 September 1998 the LTTE launched Operation Unceasing Waves II and, after heavy fighting, captured Kilinochchi, winning the Battle of Kilinochchi.
-Clashes around the Kilinochchi forward defense line claimed the lives of 1206 soldiers that year.
-In March 1999, in Operation Rana Gosa, the government tried invading the Vanni from the south.The army made some gains, taking control of Oddusuddan (Oththan-thuduva) and Madhu, but could not dislodge the LTTE from the region.
+Clashes around the Kilinochchi forward defence line claimed the lives of 1206 soldiers that year.
+In March 1999, in Operation Rana Gosa, the government tried invading the Vanni from the south.
+The army made some gains, taking control of Oddusuddan (Oththan-thuduva) and Madhu, but could not dislodge the LTTE from the region.
 In September 1999 the LTTE massacred 50 Sinhalese civilians at Gonagala.

 The LTTE returned to the offensive with Operation Unceasing Waves III on 2 November 1999.
 Nearly all the Vanni rapidly fell back into LTTE hands.
 The group launched 17 successful attacks in the region, culminating in the overrunning of the Paranthan (Puranthaenna) Chemicals Factory base and the Kurrakkan Kaddukulam (kurakkan-kaela vaeva) base.
 The death toll amounted to 516 soldiers dead and over 4,000 injured.
 The rebels also advanced north towards Elephant Pass and Jaffna.
 The LTTE was successful in cutting all land and sea supply lines of the Sri Lankan armed forces to the south, west and north of the town of Kilinochchi.
 In December 1999 the LTTE attempted to assassinate President Chandrika Kumaratunga in a suicide attack at a pre-election rally.
 She lost her right-eye, among other injuries, but was able to defeat opposition leader Ranil Wickremesinghe in the Presidential election and was re-elected to her second term in office.

 On 22 April 2000 the Elephant Pass military complex, which had separated the Jaffna peninsula from the Vanni mainland for 17 years, fell into the hands of the LTTE, leaving 1,008 soldiers dead.
 The army then launched Operation Agni Kheela to take back the southern Jaffna Peninsula, but sustained losses.